DO-Solutions/ansible-nginx-backend/README.md

 nginx-backend
 =========
-Configure nginx backends on a DigitalOcean Droplets that are configured to listen on the private network (eth1)
+Configure nginx backends on DigitalOcean Droplets that are configured to listen on the private network (eth1)

 Requirements
 ------------